Sometimes our minds are not on our side.

 Then come back here, reread this post if you need to, and take another step.

 You don’t have to do it all today.
-You just have to keep going.

 You’ve got the heart.
 Now let’s build the plan.